hashicorp/vault/website/source/api/secret/pki/index.html.md

 ## Generate Root

-This endpoint generates a new self-signed CA certificate and private key. _This will overwrite any previously-existing private key and certificate._ If the path ends with `exported`, the private key will be returned in the response; if it is `internal` the private key will not be returned and *cannot be retrieved later*.
+This endpoint generates a new self-signed CA certificate and private key.
+If the path ends with `exported`, the private key will be returned in the response; if it is `internal` the private key will not be returned and *cannot be retrieved later*.
 Distribution points use the values set via `config/urls`.

 As with other issued certificates, Vault will automatically revoke the generated root at the end of its lease period; the CA certificate will sign its own CRL.

+As of Vault 0.8.1, if a CA cert/key already exists within the backend, this function will return a 204 and will not overwrite it.
+Previous versions of Vault would overwrite the existing cert/key with new values.

 | Method   | Path                         | Produces               |
 | :------- | :--------------------------- | :--------------------- |